cqse/teamscale-jacoco-agent/agent/USAGE.md

 ## Error: "Can't add different class with same name"

 This is a restriction of JaCoCo.
-You specified a class file location with the `-c` parameter that contains two versions of the same class that are not identical.
-This may happen e.g. when you have multiple application versions under the `-c` path.
-It may also happen if your application simply contains such conflicting classes (which is not good, you should fix this!).
-You have three options to fix this problem:

-1. Make the `-c` parameter more concrete so it only includes the correct version of your application
-2. Use the `-f` and `-e` to exclude one of the duplicates.
-Make sure to exclude the right one or you might not get accurate coverage for those files!
-3. (Discouraged!)
-You can use the `-d true` parameter to simply suppress these errors.
-Note, however, that coverage reported for these duplicated classes may be inaccurate!
+See the abovesection about `ignore-duplicates`.
+To fix this error, it is best to resolve the underlying problem (two classes with the same fully qualified name but different code).
+If this is not possible or not desirable, you can set `ignore-duplicates=true` in the agent options to turn this error into a warning.
+Be advised that coverage for all classes that produce this error/warning in the log may have inaccurate coverage values reported.

+Please refer to [this StackOverflow post][so-duplicates] and the [JaCoCo FAQ][jacoco-faq] for more information.

 ## How to change the log level